yonas44/school_library/README.md

 # 📖 Enumerable <a name="about-project"></a>

-In this repo I build a school library app using Ruby following `Object Oriented Programming` principles.
+In this repo we built a school library app using Ruby following `Object Oriented Programming` principles, that can be accessed in the terminal.

 ## 🛠 Built With <a name="built-with"></a>